 It has been dropped, folded, tucked, tossed, and the worst...neglected.
 The checklist...it is an integral part of our pilot training from day one.
 As pilots, the checklist is a cornerstone in the overall safe operation of any flight.
 During your checkride, checklist usage is without question an item that will be evaluated by your examiner.
-Here's a quick overview of checklist usage, and what should be expected on your checkride when it comes to using the checklist, and some thoughts on why to incorporate this practice in any flight you take.
+Here's a quick overview of checklist usage, what should be expected on your checkride when using the checklist, and some thoughts on incorporating this practice in any flight you take.It has been dropped, folded, tucked, tossed, and the worst...neglected.
+The checklist...it is an integral part of our pilot training from day one.
+As pilots, the checklist is a proven cornerstone in the overall safe operation of any flight.
+During your checkride, checklist usage is without question an item that will be evaluated by your examiner.
+Here's a quick overview of checklist usage, what should be expected on your checkride when using the checklist, and some thoughts on incorporating this practice into any flight you take.